MoserMichael/pghelp/README.md

 pip3 install -r requirements.txt
 ```

+The [psycopg2](https://pypi.org/project/psycopg2/) postgres client is used here.

 ## configuration

-The current directory or home directory must have the file: .psqldiff of the following form
+The current directory or home directory must have the file: ```.psqldiff``` for configuring the connect string:

 ```